-Whitney, L. Hite, the ninth head coach in Wisconsin swimming history, completed his second season with the Badgers in 2013.
+Whitney, L. Hite, the ninth head coach in Wisconsin swimming history, completed his fourth season with the Badgers in 2015.

 The men's team made tremendous strides in the 2012-13 season under Hite.
 The team improved two spots in the Big Ten Championship team standings and rocketed from 27th-place last year at the NCAA Championships to 15ththis season.
 The men broke 11 school records, claimed two Big Ten individual titles and took home just the third NCAA individual championship ever in school history.
 Three men won four All-American honors, with four more honorable-mentions as well.

-Hite coached senior Michael Weiss and sophomore Drew teDuits to a pair Big Ten Championships before coaching teDuits to the program's first individual NCAA title since 1959. teDuit's time of 1:38.27 in the 200-yard backstroke was the third-fastest in NCAA history.
+Hite coached senior Michael Weiss and sophomore Drew teDuits to a pair Big Ten titles before teDuits went on to earn the program's first individual NCAA title since 1959. teDuit's time of 1:38.27 in the 200-yard backstroke was the third-fastest in NCAA history.

 Hite also coached four women's relays to top-12 finishes at the NCAA Championships: 200 medley-yard relay team (9th), 200-yard freestyle relay team (10th), 400-yard freestyle team (12th) and the 400-yard medley relay team (12th).

-In Hite's first season, he coached Beckie Thompson to Big Ten titles in free different events (50 free, 100 free, 200 free relay, 100 medley relay and 400 medley relay).
-Hite also coached Ashley Wanland, who captured a pair of Big Ten Championships to go along with one All-America award at the NCAA Championships.
+In Hite's first season, he coached Beckie Thompson to Big Ten titles in five different events (50 free, 100 free, 200 free relay, 100 medley relay and 400 medley relay).
+Hite also helped Ashley Wanland capture a pair of Big Ten championships to go along with her All-America honor.

 Hite joined the Badgers in 2011 after spending the past two seasons as an assistant coach at the University of Arizona, where he was responsible for training the middle-distance and distance swimmers.
 The men's and women's teams each earned top-five finishes at the NCAA Championships in Hite's two seasons.
 The men's team took third place at the NCAA Championships in 2010 before earning a fourth-place finish this past season.
 The women's team earned a fifth-place finish in 2011, a year after taking fourth place.